princeofdarkness76/Helpifier/README.markdown

 ## Usage

-Helpifier is a tool we've developed for internal use at Figure 53.
-You'll probably find some rough spots, but we've found it pretty useful.
+Helpifier is a tool we've developed for internal use at [Figure 53](http://figure53.com).
+Because this is an internal tool, you may bump into some rough spots.
+However, we've found it to be quite helpful in keeping our response times fast.

 When you first launch Helpifier, you will need to enter your HelpSpot settings.

 <ol>
 <li>Go to: "Helpifier" --> "Preferences..."</li>
-<li>Enter the URLs for your HelpSpot information.</li>
+<li>Enter the URLs for your HelpSpot installation.</li>
 <li>Enter your HelpSpot username and password.</li>
 </ol>